 “A portal opened in a column of the main hall.
 I had not known it existed.”

-Sethis turned to Stefan at last.
+At last, Sethis gave attention to Stefan.
 “Has the dragon launched an assault, then?
 How did he track me?”
 He spoke calmly, seeming more curious than alarmed.
-Pinching his forehead, he seemed to concentrate for a moment, and then looked up with a smile.
+Pinching the bridge of his nose, he seemed to concentrate for a moment, and then looked up with a smile.
 “No, I sense that night talon you’re holding brought you here alone.”

 The man nodded and lazily blinked.
 He turned to Megaera.
 “And you I recognize too.
 You and your friends caused me great inconvenience, especially that one with the dagger.
 What kind of magic was on it, anyway?”
 Again, he wiped at the corner of his eye.